Fun Facts and Things to Know for First Time Visitors to Ecuador

 Ecuador’s Biological Diversity & Rights of Nature

 Ecuador is one of the most biologically diverse countries in the world.
-It has more than 23,056 species of animals and plants which makes up 6.1% of all the species reported on Earth.
-This includes 15% of the world’s bird species.
+It has more than 23,056 species of animals and plants, which makes up 6.1% of all the species reported anywhere on Earth and 15% of the world’s bird species.
+That’s an incredible share of the planet’s biodiversity!
 The Ecuadorian Amazon and the cloud forests of Mindo are two great places for bird watching.
+It’s also the first country in the world to create rights for nature.
+As of 2008, the country put into the constitution ecosystem rights that help created legally enforceable rights for nature.

 Boat in the Amazon River

-Things to Know Before you go to Ecuador
+Things to Know Before You Visit Ecuador

 Northern locro dish and ingredients, typical to celebrate national days in Argentina.
 Traditional gastronomy